We believe effective disclosure requires mutual respect and transparency between finders and security teams.

 We are committed to protecting the interests of Researchers.
 However, vulnerability disclosure is an inherently murky process.
 The more closely a Researcher's behavior matches these guidelines, the more we'll be able to protect you if a difficult disclosure situation escalates.

 Response Teams will publish a set of rules designed to guide security research into a particular service or product.
 You should always carefully review these rules prior to submission as they may supercede these guidelines in the event of a conflict.

 If you believe you have discovered a vulnerability, please submit a Bug Report to the appropriate program on the HackerOne platform.
 The Bug Report should include a detailed description of your discovery with clear, concise reproducible steps or a working proof-of-concept.
 If you don't explain the vulnerability in detail, there may be significant delays in the disclosure process, which is undesirable for everyone.

 The Bug Report will be updated with significant events, including when the vulnerability has been validated, when more information is needed from you, or when you have qualified for a bounty.

 The contents of the Bug Report will be made available to the Response Team immediately, and will initially remain non-public to allow the Response Team sufficient time to publish a remediation.
-Public disclosure of the Bug Report has been closed, Public disclosure may be requested by either the Researcher or the Response Team.
+After the Bug Report has been closed, Public disclosure may be requested by either the Researcher or the Response Team.